Kenneth D. Taylor: Later life and death

 After returning from Iran, Taylor was appointed Canadian Consul-General to New York City.
 In 1980, he was made an Officer of the Order of Canada along with his wife Pat and other Canadian personnel involved in the escape, and was also awarded the United States Congressional Gold Medal that same year.
 He also received the Golden Plate Award of the American Academy of Achievement in 1980.

 He returned to the University of Toronto for several years as the Chancellor of Victoria College.

 Taylor left the foreign service in 1984 and served as Senior Vice-President of Nabisco (RJR Nabisco after 1986) from 1984 to 1989.

 Taylor moved to the United States and resided in New York City until his death at the age of 81 on October 15, 2015.
 Taylor died at NewYork–Presbyterian Hospital, where he had been treated for Stage 4 colon cancer.
 Taylor's funeral service was held at Timothy Eaton Memorial Church in Toronto on October 27, 2015.
-He is survived by his wife, Patricia, his son, Douglas, and two grandchildren, Tristan and Kassia.
+He was survived by his wife, Patricia, his son, Douglas, and two grandchildren, Tristan and Kassia.